saugatsthapit/akamai-as-code-template/README.md

-This repo has a template file
+Saugat's Akamai as a Code Lab